-As a precaution, we are offering you a free one-year membership in Experian's® IdentityWorksSM Credit 3B.
-This service provides you with identity detection and resolution of identity theft.
-IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks Credit 3B, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the pages that follow this letter.
+As a precaution, we arranged for you to receive a complimentary, two-year membership of identity theft protection and credit monitoring services through Experian.
+These services are completely free to you and enrolling in these services will not hurt your credit score.
+For more information on identity theft prevention, additional steps you can take in response, and instructions on how to activate your complimentary, two-year membership, please see the following pages provided with this letter.